Statewide initiative would restore Alaska campaign finance limits

 The initiative will not affect contributions by super PACs and independent expenditure groups.
 Each of those are defined separately under the law and are protected by the 2010 U.S. Supreme Court decision in Citizens United v.
 Federal Election Commission, which enabled corporations and other outside groups to spend unlimited funds on elections.

-Backers of the Alaska initiative say it will promote better government and accountability to Alaskan voters.
-They are trying to collect 27,000 signatures across the state.
+Backers of the Alaska initiative say it will promote better government and accountability to Alaska voters.
+They are trying to collect 27,000 signatures across the state to get the initiative on the ballot in 2026, at the earliest.

 The three sponsors of the initiative are state Rep. Calvin Schrage, I-Anchorage; former Alaska attorney general and Juneau mayor Bruce Botelho; and Fairbanks business owner and Iditarod racer David Monson.